tonyvx/007x/hr_efficiency/HR_Analysis.md

 ![](HR_Analysis_files/figure-html/clustering_analysis_signifanct-1.png)<!-- -->

-###cluster 1
+###cluster 3
 * Employees having overall higher satisfaction level,
 * involved 3-5 projects,
+* spend 5 - 6 years.
 * higher evaluation rating (0.8 -1) and
 * average monthly hours of 225  - 275 hours.
 Assuming 22 working days a month, this translates to 10 - 13 hrs per day.

-###cluster 2
+###cluster 1
 * Employees having overall medium satisfaction level,
 * involved in less than 2 projects,
+* spend 3 - 4 years
 * low to medium evaluation rating (<0.6) and
 * low average monthly hours of less than 175 hours.

-###cluster 3
+###cluster 2
 * Employees having overall low satisfaction level,
 * involved in more than 4 projects,
+* spend 4 -5 years
 * high evaluation rating (0.8-1) and
 * high average monthly hours of 225 - 350 hours.
 Assuming 22 working days a month, this translates to 10 - 16 hrs per day.

 ###overall
-* cluster 1 are employees that comapany need to find ways to retain.
+* cluster 3 are employees that comapany need to find ways to retain.
-* cluster 3 are over worked employees, company need to find ways to optimise work load and improve satisfaction level
+* cluster 2 are over worked employees, company need to find ways to optimise work load and improve satisfaction level
-* cluster 2 are under performing employees and company need to focus to minimize hiring employees of this category.
+* cluster 1 are under under utilized employees and company need to find means to have them share the work load of cluster 2.

 ```r